 As a reminder, here's where our storage room is located in relation to the guest house.
 The dimensions are around 5' x 13', so it's definitely compact in comparison to the garage we had before.

 I knew that I would need to make this space work extra hard for us, so I set to work planning the space.
-It felt overwhelming at first to have to squeeze so much into a small storage room, but I was pleasantly surprised at how satisfying it was to complete the project—especially as it wasn't really an Instagram-able result.
-(There really is no way to make ant killer look pretty.)
+It felt overwhelming at first to have to squeeze so much into a small storage room, but I was pleasantly surprised at how satisfying it was to complete the project—even though it wasn't the most Instagram-able result.
+(Spoiler alert: there really is no way to make ant killer look pretty.)

 So here are the steps I took—and I think they could easily apply to any outdoor storage space—whether you have a triple garage or a shed.

 The best way to get started on this step is to pull everything out of the space so that you can really see what you own.
+Work systematically through your things and organize everything into keep/donate/trash piles.
 This is also a good time to give the empty space a quick sweep and wipe down if it needs it.
-I also rinsed everything off at this point, and gave the toys a good scrub.
+I also hosed everything off at this point, and gave the toys a good scrub.

-Now you know what you actually need to store, you can look at the type of storage you need for it.
+Now that you know what you actually need to store, you can decide the type of storage you need for it.
 Home improvement stores carry shelving units and accessories specifically designed for garages, but we actually decided to go with the ALGOT series from IKEA.
-I was drawn to it because it is totally customizable, and you can incorporate bins as well as different depth shelves.
-We live close to an IKEA, so I ended up making about 3 different trips to get all the different parts we needed, but this could totally be avoided with some careful planning!
+I was drawn to it because it is totally modular and customizable, and you can incorporate bins as well as different depth shelves.
+We live close to an IKEA, so I ended up making about 3 different trips to get all the different parts we needed, but this could totally be avoided with some careful planning ahead of time!

 We have been so impressed with how it has worked out, and surprisingly we have a lot of spare space left on the shelves, which I wasn't expecting.
 My favorite part is that we installed a shelf right next to the outlet, and all the batteries for the lawn and DIY tools can be charged up in one spot.

-The extra advantage here is that there is no way our kids can knock the bike over by accident, and it's been a great solution so far.
-Finally, we added a multi-tool hanger for brooms and garden tools.
-We left one wall completely clear so that we could put strollers and the lawnmower against it.
+The extra advantage here is that there is no way our kids can knock the bike over by accident, and so it's been a great solution all around.

 STEP FOUR: GROUP LIKE WITH LIKE

-This may be an obvious one, but it's a great way to get the ball rolling with organizing everything, and it helps you see how much shelf space you may need for certain items.
+Before putting your things back in the space, group them together into similar categories.
+This may be an obvious tip, but it's a great way to get the ball rolling with any organizing project, as it helps you see how much storage space you may need for certain items.
 I ended up having quite a few different categories: paint, bug killers, lawn tools and plant care, DIY tools, outdoor cushions, grill equipment, golf clubs, strollers, toys, and bikes.
-I grouped them together outside, and then made a rough plan in my head of where each group might go.
+I grouped them together outside, and then made a rough plan in my head of where each group might go inside the room.

 STEP FIVE: A HOME FOR EVERYTHING

 It was a project that I wasn't looking forward to tackling, but I actually really enjoyed the process of creating order out of so much mess.
-Plus it has made our yard feel so much more accessible—we no longer have to fight to get out the kids bikes every time they want to play, and that has been a great motivator to getting outside to play more often.
+Plus it has made our yard feel so much more accessible—we no longer have to fight to get out the kids bikes every time they want to play, and that has been great motivation to get outside and play more often.